litexlang/litex-official-documents/Blogs/Litex_vs_Lean_Number_Examples.md

   · intro hn
     have h1 : n ≥ 5 := hn.1
     have h2 : n < 8 := hn.2
-    -- Since n < 8 and n ≥ 5, n can only be 5, 6, or 7
     interval_cases n <;> simp
   · intro hn
     have : n = 5 ∨ n = 6 ∨ n = 7 := by simpa [Finset.mem_insert, Finset.mem_singleton] using hn
+    rcases this with (rfl|rfl|rfl)
+    · exact ⟨by norm_num, by norm_num⟩
+    · exact ⟨by norm_num, by norm_num⟩
-    rcases this with (rfl|rfl|rfl) <;> refine ⟨by norm_num, by norm_num⟩
+    · exact ⟨by norm_num, by norm_num⟩
 ```

 Lean requires explicit set equality proof with multiple tactics, case analysis, and manual construction of intermediate facts.
 This is because Lean's foundational axioms are based on type theory, and set theory is merely a consequence derived from type theory.
+The user have to remember and understand so many concepts and tactics.

 Since Lean's kernel can only provide built-in functionality for type theory (its foundation), it cannot provide built-in functionality for set theory.
 Consequently, users must manually implement set-theoretic operations and proofs.